oils-for-unix/oils/README.md

   tests](https://www.oilshell.org/cross-ref.html#spec-test)**.
 You don't even have to write code!
 The tests alone help.
 I search for related tests with `grep xtrace spec/*.test.sh`, where `xtrace` is a shell feature.
 - You only have to make your code work **in Python**.
-Plain Python program are easy to modify.
-We can do the semi-automated translation to C++ as a separate step, although it often just works.
-In other words, don't worry about anything except making it work in Python!
+Plain Python programs are easy to modify.
+The semi-automated translation to C++ is a separate step, although it often just works.
 - You can **influence the design** of the Oil language.
 If you have an itch to scratch, be ambitious.
 For example, you might want to show us how to implement [nonlinear pipelines](https://github.com/oilshell/oil/issues/843).